THIS IS A DRAFT, A WORK IN PROGRESS

 After they arrive in Bethel Yahweh again appears to bless Jacob.

-After they arrive in Bethel Rachel goes into labor.
+While traveling from Bethel Rachel goes into labor.
 As she breathes her last breath she names the infant Ben-Oni, later renamed Benjamin by Jacob.
-Rachel is buried on the road to Ephrath now Bethlehem and Jacob raises a monument on her grave.
+Rachel is buried in Ephrath now Bethlehem and Jacob raises a monument on her grave.
 The Prophet Jeremiah refers to Rachel as “the loving mother of the people of Israel who grieves for their exile and pleads for their return.”

 Jacob’s Final Deception

 It’s 215 years since Yahweh’s first call to Abraham, Jacob’s grandfather.
 After Rachel’s death, Jacob lives in Canaan with his twelve sons until his favorite, Joseph, disappears.
 Joseph, born when Jacob was very old, was his favorite and he made a decorated tunic for him (The Coat of Many Colors).
 A young seventeen years , Joseph gave bad reports of his brothers behavior while they were shepherding and they came to hate him.

-Jacob grieves for his son Joseph and decides to settle in Egypt.
+Jacob continues to grieve for Joseph and decides to settle in Egypt.
 They travel with 66 of the 75 offspring of Jacob’s sons.
 These make up The Twelve Tribes of Israel.
 Soon after they discover Joseph is Pharaoh’s second-in-command.
 At peace, Jacob dies when 147 years old and is taken to the patriarchal burial place at Machpelah.

 The Evolution of Consciousness VII Prophecy of Jeremiah

-Through this prophesy of the prophet Jeremiah, Yahweh promises a time when the Children of Israel will be born with an inner knowing required to make decisions good and pleasing to God.
-From what we’ve learned from Saint Thomas Aquinas and St. Bernard of Clairvaux, he speaks of the reinstatement of the Likeness of God within mortal beings.
+Through this prophesy of the Prophet Jeremiah, Yahweh promises a time when the Children of Israel will be born with an inner knowing required to make decisions good and pleasing to God.
+From what we’ve learned from Saint Thomas Aquinas and St. Bernard of Clairvaux, he speaks of the reinstatement of the Likeness of God and the virtues within mortal beings.